LearnOnDemandSystems/docs/lod/capture-differencing-disks.md

     ![](images/Diff-Update-Lab-Profile.png)

-1. After selecting an option, fill out all fields as needed ensuring that all disks that have chanages are checked and then click _Next_.
+1. After selecting an option, fill out all fields as needed ensuring that all disks that have changes are checked and then click _Next_.

 1. The differencing disk will now begin to capture.